Aztec Brewing Company

-The Aztec Brewing Company (also known as the Aztec Brewery) was a regional brewery founded in Mexicali, Mexico in 1921, which moved to San Diego, California in 1933.
+Aztec Brewing Company (also known as Aztec Brewery) was a regional brewery founded in Mexicali, Mexico, in 1921, which moved to San Diego, California, in 1933.
 It closed in 1953, and was revived as a brand in 2011.
 It is the only brewing company ever to move from Mexico to the United States.

 History

 Baja California

 In 1921, San Diego businessmen Edward P. Baker and Herbert Jaffe, and brewing engineer William H. Strouse opened Cervecera Azteca, SA, in Mexicali, the capital city of the Mexican state of Baja California, since Prohibition disallowed them to manufacture, sell or transport alcohol in the United States.

 The brewery was destroyed by a fire in 1927, but was rebuilt at the same site.

 During the 1920s, Aztec competed with Cerveceria Mexicali (Mexicali Brewery) for market share in Baja California, especially in Tijuana where Americans were traveling during Prohibition for legal alcohol consumption.

 Aztec’s flagship brew was Famous A.B.C.
 Beer, a pale lager.
 The company also brewed a dark beer.
 A.B.C.
 Beer won a gold medal at the Exposición Ibero-Americana (Ibero-American Exposition of 1929) in Seville, Spain.
 This led to the inclusion of the word "Famous" in the name.

-Strouse was later chief engineer for the San Diego Brewing Company, and was also instrumental in founding, with Alberto V. Aldrete Sr., the Tecate Tecate Brewery in Tecate, Mexico in 1943.
-Strouse later returned to the Aztec Brewery until his death in 1944.
+Strouse was later chief engineer for the San Diego Brewing Company, and was also instrumental in founding, with Alberto V. Aldrete Sr., the Tecate Brewery in Tecate, Mexico in 1943.
+Strouse later returned to Aztec Brewery until his death in 1944.